mattsnell/people-poc-main/src/docs/details.md

 **Notes:**

 * Don't opt to "Rebuild every time a code change is pushed to this repository" (CodePipeline will manage that task)
-* I opted to insert the [buildspec.yml](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) code in the build project so that it doesn't need to be maintained in the contributor's repository
+* I opted to insert the [buildspec.yml](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) code into the build project so that it doesn't need to be maintained in the contributor's repository
 * The service role will need additional permissions (more below)

 **Environment Variables:** There are a number of variables that I configured when defining the project to make the buildspec.yml code reuseable: